Associate Vice Provost for Academic Administration

 Dr. Ellen W. Plummer serves as associate vice provost for academic administration.
 She has experience in higher education administration, women’s and diversity issues, faculty development, grants and project management, advocacy, social work, and has worked in private non-profit, and government environments.

 In her role, Plummer provides administrative support to governance and policy processes including the Board of Visitors, commissions, and degree management.
-As a member of the provost’s faculty affairs team, she directs faculty recruitment, advancement, and development programs such as the New Faculty Mentoring Grant and College Liaison program.
+As a member of the provost’s faculty affairs team, she directs faculty recruitment, advancement, and development.
 Direct reports include the Women’s Center, which provides leadership development programs, advocacy, counseling and other services, to faculty members, staff, and students.
 Plummer collaborates with colleges and vice presidential areas to advance the university’s InclusiveVT efforts in her role as an inclusion coordinator.
 In addition, Plummer assists with accreditation and strategic planning processes.

 As a member of the faculty in Virginia Tech’s Higher Education Administration program, Plummer has taught the Higher Education in the U.S. class and serves as a member on masters and Ph.D. committees.